 The costs of raw materials fluctuate and in certain instances we enter into supply agreements to address these risks.
-We have a three-year fixed price supply agreement with our primary glass supplier which expires at the end of 2019.
+We have a three-year fixed price supply agreement with our primary glass supplier which expires at the end of 2022.
 The price of glass continues to increase each year due to the shortage of available glass in the industry; however, our supply agreement with our glass supplier provides us with some price protection.
-We expect to renew our glass supply agreement during 2019.

-Ouality Control
+Quality Control